3 ways to regulate your stress levels better

 Overcoming Obstacles To Relaxation: Written by Amber Tabone

-Amber Tabone practices Gestalt Psychotherapy with individuals and couples at Willingness.
-While currently reading for a Master’s in Psychotherapy, she has developed an interest in working with relationships, gender, and sexuality thanks to her experience with families and domestic violence issues.
+Amber Tabone practices Gestalt Psychotherapy with individuals and couples at Willingness, currently reading for a Master’s in Psychotherapy.
+She’s developed an interest in working with relationships, gender, and sexuality.
+This is due to her experience with families and domestic violence issues.

 References